Blog

 What about backcountry camping?

 For those who crave solitude—and are able to carry everything they need on their back—there is the option of camping in Yellowstone’s backcountry.
 There are nearly 300 backcountry campsites in the park, some of which are available through advance reservations.
 Backcountry camping permits may be obtained only in person, and no more than 3 days s in advance of your trip, at one of the park’s backcountry offices.
 Permits are required for all overnight stays.
 Not ready to go out on your own?
-The Yellowstone Forever Institute offers a backcountry skills Field Seminar where you’ll learn the skills and gear you’ll need for an unforgettable, and safe, adventure.
 Learn more about backcountry hiking and camping.

 Photos: Courtesy of NPS